virgesmith/pico-crypto-key/README.md

 - [**pico2 only**] tinyUSB 0.16.0 doesn't work.
 I used a cloned SDK with submodules (rather than a release) for pico2 builds

 - download [mbedtls](https://tls.mbed.org/api/): see also their [repo](https://github.com/ARMmbed/mbedtls).
 Currently using the 3.6.0 release/tag.
+This must be kept separate from the implementation in the SDK (which still on v2) and requires a custom configuration.

-  create a symlinks in the project root to the pico SDK and mbedtls, e.g.:
+  create a symlink in the project root to the pico SDK and mbedtls, e.g.:

   ```sh
   ln -s ../mbedtls-3.6.0 mbedtls
   ```

-  Not sure why, but I couldn't get it to work with the symlink inside pico-sdk like tinyusb.

 You should now have a structure something like this: